Policy details

 18.12 Undertaking College business on non-college premises

 All members of the College community who are representing the College on non-College premises and who expect to be engaging with children, vulnerable adults, and young people as part of their College activity must familiarise themselves with, and abide by, the host organisation’s safeguarding procedures.
+For any safeguarding issue that has been reported at the host premises the staff member must inform the DSL and disclose the nature of the safeguarding issues together with the actions that were taken.

-19. Further Guidance
+19. Further guidance

 19.1 In the event that further guidance is required on this policy please contact the Designated Safeguarding Lead.

-Appendix A: The Legal Framework
+Appendix A: The legal framework

 The College’s framework in relation to safeguarding vulnerable adults and children is set out below.
 This is encompassed in the attached statement of principles, policy, procedures and guidelines.
 Set out below are the relevant legal provisions and statutory guidance: